tamarabuilds/react-gallery-app/gallery-app/README.md

 # react-gallery-app
 Learn more about the developer on <a href="https://www.linkedin.com/in/tamarabuilds/" target="_blank">LinkedIn</a>

 Unit 07 project for the Full Stack JavaScript Techdegree.
-This project utilizes React to create n image gallery app.
-With the help of this powerful 'MVC' (model, view, controller) library, the app was built in the style of modern single-page applications to keep it fast and modular.
+This project utilizes React to create an image gallery app with the flickr api.
+Search for images and see them displayed!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).